CSGayatri/notification_service/README.md

 Description: Retrieves all notifications for a given user.

 ## Assumptions
--Notification content schema depends on the notification type.
+- Notification content schema depends on the notification type.
--RabbitMQ and MongoDB are running and accessible via the URLs provided in .env.
+- RabbitMQ and MongoDB are running and accessible via the URLs provided in .env.
--Retry delays are managed by RabbitMQ using delayed queues.
+- Retry delays are managed by RabbitMQ using delayed queues.
--No authentication/authorization is implemented.
+- No authentication/authorization is implemented.

 ## Future Improvements
--Add authentication to API endpoints.
+- Add authentication to API endpoints.
--Support pagination and filtering on user notifications endpoint.
+- Support pagination and filtering on user notifications endpoint.
--Add more notification channels.
+- Add more notification channels.
--Add unit and integration tests.
+- Add unit and integration tests.
--Dockerize the app and infrastructure.
+- Dockerize the app and infrastructure.

 ## License
 This project is licensed under the MIT License.